Burke Virtual Network

-- Return the both the completed Teacher Recommendation forms and Online Learning Application to your Guidance Counselor
+- Return both the completed Teacher Recommendation forms and Online Learning Application to your Guidance Counselor

-- Wait for the Guidance Counselor or eLA to contact your regarding successful enrollment.
+- Wait for the Guidance Counselor or eLA to contact you regarding successful enrollment.

 Forms for APEX, Burke Canvas and NCVPS are located in the Applications link on the left navigation.